-The duration is 2 years (4 semesters).
+The duration of the course is 2 years (4 semesters).

-Participants will receive 25 sixty-minute lessons per year with the composition teacher.
+Participants will receive 25 sixty-minute lessons per year from the composition teacher.
 Lessons may also be organized in intensive monthly sessions for those participants who have a busy professional or family life.
 Furthermore, participation to a selection of seminars/activities, as well as sitting the final exam is mandatory.

 The course leads to the acquisition of 60 ECTS credits, divided as follows:

-The University of Applied Sciences and Arts of Southern Switzerland (SUPSI) and the titles that it awards are recognized by the Federal Government according to the law relating to Professional University Schools, 2 October 1995 and subsequent revisions.
+The University of Music of the Conservatorio della Svizzera italiana is a state-recognised university school and is affiliated to the University of Applied Sciences and Arts of Southern Switzerland (SUPSI).
+The titles that it awards are recognised by the Federal Government according to the law (LPSU, 30 september 2011).